MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-iaas.md

         ![Configure the tool](./media/contoso-migration-devtest-to-iaas/migration-credentials.png)
         _Figure 7: Adding Windows-based credentials for discovery._

-3. Once configured, it will take some time for the tool to enumerate all the virtual machines.
-Once complete, you will see them populate in the Azure Migrate tool in Azure.
+3. Once configured, it will take some time for the tool to enumerate all the VMs.
+You will see them populate in the Azure Migrate tool in Azure when this process completes.

 **Need more help?**